Alfred Stieglitz: The Intimate Gallery and An American Place (1925–1937)

 In 1925, Stieglitz was invited by the Anderson Galleries to put together one of the largest exhibitions of American art, entitled Alfred Stieglitz Presents Seven Americans: 159 Paintings, Photographs, and Things, Recent and Never Before Publicly Shown by Arthur G. Dove, Marsden Hartley, John Marin, Charles Demuth, Paul Strand, Georgia O'Keeffe and Alfred Stieglitz.
 Only one small painting by O'Keeffe was sold during the three-week exhibit.

-Soon after, Stieglitz was offered the continued use of one of the rooms at the Anderson Galleries, which he used for a series of exhibitions by some of the same artists in the Seven Americans show.
-In December 1925, he opened his new gallery, "The Intimate Gallery," which he nicknamed "The Room" because of its small size.
-Over the next four years, he put together sixteen shows of works by Marin, Dove, Hartley, O'Keeffe and Strand, along with individual exhibits by Gaston Lachaise, Oscar Bluemner and Francis Picabia.
-During this time, Stieglitz cultivated a relationship with influential new art collector Duncan Phillips, who purchased several works through The Intimate Gallery.

-In 1927, Stieglitz became infatuated with the 22 year-old Dorothy Norman, who was then volunteering at the gallery, and they fell in love.
-Norman was married and had a child, but she came to the gallery almost every day.

 O'Keeffe accepted an offer by Mabel Dodge to go to New Mexico for the summer.
-Stieglitz took advantage of her time away to begin photographing Norman, and he began teaching her the technical aspects of printing as well.
+Stieglitz took advantage of her time away to begin photographing Dorothy Norman, and he began teaching her the technical aspects of printing as well.
 When Norman had a second child, she was absent from the gallery for about two months before returning on a regular basis.
-Within a short time, they became lovers, but even after their physical affair diminished a few years later, they continued to work together whenever O'Keeffe was not around until Stieglitz died in 1946.

 In early 1929, Stieglitz was told that the building that housed the Room would be torn down later in the year.
 After a final show of Demuth's work in May, he retreated to Lake George for the summer, exhausted and depressed.
 The Strands raised nearly sixteen thousand dollars for a new gallery for Stieglitz, who reacted harshly, saying it was time for "young ones" to do some of the work he had been shouldering for so many years.
-Although Stieglitz eventually apologized and accepted their generosity, the incident marked the beginning of the end of their long and close relationship.